huggingface/chat-ui/README.md

 ### Hugging Face Access Token

-You will need a Hugging Face access token to run Chat UI locally, if you use a remote inference endpoint.
+If you use a remote inference endpoint, you will need a Hugging Face access token to run Chat UI locally.
 You can get one from [your Hugging Face profile](https://huggingface.co/settings/tokens).

 ## Launch